Hapag-Lloyd Flight 3378: Investigation

-The Report makes 14 recommendations for improvements in systems, documents and procedures to avoid such problems in future.
+The report makes 14 recommendations for improvements in systems, documents and procedures to avoid such problems in future.

 Criminal prosecution

-Hapag-Lloyd reported that the Captain Wolfgang Arminger voluntarily left the airline six months after the incident.
+Hapag-Lloyd reported that the Captain Wolfgang Arminger voluntarily left the airline six months after the accident.
 In 2004, a Hannover district court convicted Captain Arminger of "dangerous interference in the air traffic," saying he was "endangering others' lives" mainly by failing to divert to Zagreb, and gave him a six-month suspended prison sentence.
 The conviction was criticized by German court reporter Gisela Friedrichsen who thought the two court sessions of the main trial were not enough to present and evaluate all evidence.

 A report published in 2012 by the American Bar Association argues that airline safety is undermined by such prosecutions because its threat would impede the investigative processes.